tudo-aqua/bgw/docs/components/uicomponents/uicomponents.md

 ## TextArea and TextField

 [TextArea][TextAreaDoc] and [TextField][TextFieldDoc] can be used to allow users to type texts.
-The main difference between TextArea and R´TextField, is that [TextArea] has multiple lines of input, while [TextField] only has one.
+The main difference between TextArea and TextField, is that [TextArea] has multiple lines of input, while [TextField] only has one.
 The text can be set and retrieved via ``text``.
 A prompt can be specified that informs the user, which textual input is requested.
 To react to user input, a listener on the ``textProperty`` can be added.
 Additionally, the ``onKeyPressed``, ``onKeyReleased`` and ``onKeyTyped`` handlers are a great way of executing code when textual input